The Sound of an Orbit: A Quantum Spectrum at the ISCO: Theoretical framework

 where \(a_{\omega lm}\) and \(a^\dagger_{\omega lm}\) are the annihilation and creation operators for the mode labeled by frequency \(\omega\) and angular momentum quantum numbers \((l, m)\).
 These operators satisfy the canonical commutation relations.

 The choice of vacuum state, \(|0\rangle\), is critical as it defines the initial state of the field with which the atom interacts.
 For an observer located at asymptotic infinity, the natural vacuum state is the Boulware vacuum, denoted \(|0_\text{B}\rangle\).
-This state is defined by the condition that it is annihilated by the operators \(a_{\omega lm}\) corresponding to mode functions \(u_{\omega lm}\) that are purely positive frequency with respect to the global timelike Killing vector \(\partial_t\).
+This state is defined by the condition that it is annihilated by the operators \(a_{\omega lm}\) corresponding to mode functions \(u_{\omega lm}\) that are purely positive frequency with respect to the global timelike Killing vector \(tial_t\).
 Physically, the Boulware vacuum corresponds to a state with no particles and no radiation as seen by a static observer far from the black hole.
 This is the ideal choice for our analysis, as it allows us to isolate the excitation of the atom that is due solely to its orbital motion, ensuring that our results are not conflated with the thermal bath of particles associated with the Hawking effect, which is characteristic of other vacuum states like the Hartle-Hawking vacuum.
+The orbiting atom is thus treated as a local accelerated probe of this global, non-thermal vacuum state.